dockstore/dockstore-support/githubdelivery/README.md

           -d, --date
             All events from the date.
 Format should be YYYY-MM-DD

-    submit-hourly      Submit all github events from S3 bucket from a specific date and hour to the webservice.
+    submit-hour      Submit all github events from S3 bucket from a specific date and hour to the webservice.
       Usage: submit-hourly [options]
         Options: